All Episodes

 If you didn't know what had happened, you wouldn't know what he was talking about.

-Let's go to the audio sound bites.
+Let's go to the audio soundbites.

 This is the state-run media, a montage in which many of them feel they were reminded of Bill Clinton's post-Oklahoma City bombing speech.

-This reminded me of President Clinton after the bombing at the Merle building in Oklahoma City.
+This reminded me of President Clinton after the bombing at the Merle Building in Oklahoma City.

 President Bill Clinton had Oklahoma City.

-This is a national moment.
+This is a national moment, calls for presidential leadership.

 It's like the Oklahoma City bombings.

-See, the the way these media people go and the way the Democrats look at it, these tragedies are good things for a president.
+See, the way these media people go and the way the Democrats look at it, these tragedies are good things for a president.

-Well, let's go back, let's listen to President Clinton after Oklahoma City.
+Let's listen to President Clinton after Oklahoma City.

 This is why they love the Clinton, Oklahoma City speech.

-We hear so many loud and angry voices in America today, whose sole goal seems to be to try to keep some people as paranoid as possible, and the rest of us all torn up and upset with each other.
+We hear so many loud and angry voices in America today whose sole goal seems to be to try to keep some people as paranoid as possible and the rest of us all torn up and upset with each other.

 They spread hate.